PabloGastonMedina/PabloGastonMedina/README.md

 ## Hola, soy Pablo 👋
+🌎 Argentina
 ---

-**Sobre mi**: Actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.
+🙋**Sobre mi**: Actualmente estudiando Desarrollo Web Full-Stack Phyton en codo a codo.

 <!--
 Here are some ideas to get you started: